 Coming to Marseille without making a detour to the stadium is like visiting the Louvre without stopping in front of the Mona Lisa...

 In addition, you can visit it.
-Information available from the Tourist Office located a few meters from the Carré Vieux Port hotel.
+Information available from the Tourist Office located a few meters from our charming hotel in Marseille.

 Unmissable for its size and history The Cathedral of the Major